An engineering construction company has been prosecuted after a worker suffered severe injuries falling from a barn roof.

 These incidents can be easily prevented by taking simple steps such as assessing risks, planning work, using the correct equipment and making sure everyone is trained on how to work safely can help to reduce the risk of an accident and therefore a prosecution.

-Instead of using homemade crawling boards, the work could have been carried out quickly and safely using our lightweight aluminium Board-Walk system which provides a safe working position for short duration roof maintenance.
-Board-Walk is easily portable and spreads the load on support battens making it suitable for fragile roofs such as the barn where the work was being carried out.
+Instead of using homemade crawling boards, the work could have been carried out quickly and safely using our lightweight aluminium Roof Walk system which provides a safe working position for short duration roof maintenance.
+Roof Walk is easily portable and spreads the load on support battens making it suitable for fragile roofs such as the barn where the work was being carried out.